-While not the first trail shoe to use this technology, the North Face Flight Vectiv was the first, it is certainly one of few to be launched in this market at this price point.
+This is not the first trail shoe to use carbon plate technology.
+The North Face Flight Vectiv was the first.
+However, it is certainly one of a few to be launched in this market at this price point.
 The Vectiv are available at a similar price point from North Face at £180.
-In all honesty, it’s not a million miles away from the price point of the popular Altra Lone 4 at £149.99.
+In all honesty, it’s not a million miles away from the price point of the popular Altra Olympus 4 at £149.99.

 Disclaimer: Our posts may contain affiliate links.
 We may earn commissions if you shop through the links on this page although we only ever recommend products that we genuinely believe will enhance your experience.